 The Festival was scheduled for Saturday, April 18th in Daffin Park.
 Each year, Savannah has between 9,000-12,000 attendees.
 The critical risk to human health through potential exposure at the festival drove this decision.
 Additionally, weeks in advance of the event, the Festival is reliant upon the support of over 40 volunteers and generous business sponsors.
 With the current conditions, both of these critical resources have become extremely limited.

-One component of the Festival that will remain and that the organizing committee plans to postpone to a date later this year is a project called “Our Earth, Our Future.”
+One component of the Festival that will remain is a project called “Our Earth, Our Future.”
 The intent is to give youth of Savannah a platform to express their hopes, concerns, challenges and aspirations about the future of our planet and Savannah through art, STEM, and community activism projects.
-Within the next few months, the organizing committee will provide more information with the details of this event.

 Each year in the spring, the City of Savannah’s Department of Sustainability, Savannah Chatham Sustainability Coalition, One Hundred Miles, Bike Walk Savannah, Savannah Riverkeeper, other nonprofits, and our local community gather in a city park to become the nucleus of the city’s green initiatives.
 It is a celebration of environmentally responsible people and businesses in coastal Georgia.